 About

-A grass-roots, nonprofit organization serving the communities of greater Grand Rapids, Our Kitchen Table (OKT) seeks to promote social justice and serve as a vehicle that empowers our neighbors so that they can improve their health and environment, and the health and environment of their children, through information, community organizing and advocacy.
+image (2)A grass-roots, nonprofit organization serving greater Grand Rapids, Our Kitchen Table (OKT) promotes social justice and empowers our neighbors to improve their health and environment through information, community organizing and advocacy.

-Founded in 2003 as a call to action, OKT mobilizes low income women so that they can build capacity by utilizing an adapted version of a community transformation model.
+imagejpeg_0004Founded in 2003 as a call to action, OKT mobilizes low income women to build capacity by utilizing a community transformation model.
 Learning begins with an understanding and analysis of the root causes of oppression and its manifestations in our daily lives.
 Elements of oppression include structural barriers, race and gender bias and disparities in wealth and power.

 Group work has been identified as a successful strategy for developing strong social networks among individuals who have suffered from social isolation and alienation.
-OKT seeks to create a space where women build individual capacity through participation in a self-empowerment model that emphasizes (1) knowledge, (2) purposeful action on individual and collective levels and (3) leadership.
+OKT creates a space where women build individual capacity through participation in a self-empowerment model that emphasizes (1) knowledge, (2) purposeful action on individual and collective levels and (3) leadership.
 This model equips women with the understanding and skills to effectively assess problems and seek solutions.

-The Southeast Area Farmers’ Market
+The Southeast Area Farmers Market

-3 Comments
+4 Comments

-3 thoughts on “About
+4 thoughts on “About

 1. Pingback: This Day in Resistance History: The Asking Day Model « Grand Rapids Institute for Information Democracy